 speed up and down the tangled vines of the jungle and pull himself rapidly

 out of bear traps and elephant pits which were laid by his enemies in these

-book "The Jungle Tales of Tarzan" and was originally accorded the tentative title of the
+book "The Jungle Tales of Tarzan" and was originally accorded the tentative

-Wright.
+of William Lord Wright.
 The screen adaptation and screen continuity were